sherifhelmyzayed/nagwa-examination/README.md

 After running the project for the first time.
 You can answer all the questions before going to the result page.
 If corrected answer was selected on the first attampt.
 A feedback is going to appear.

+User can toggle between questions through the next question button or by selecting the question index on the right of the screen

+User can see progress of answered questions/missed questions through the entire exam process

 <p align="right">(<a href="#readme-top">back to top</a>)</p>